 - Coinbase’s gamified bouncing QR-code had people off their sofa trying to scan it – but with top performance software-based scanning such as Scandit Smart Data Capture, any app on any smartphone model can locate and scan reliably from distance, at angles, with screen glare and more.
 Performance is king!

-- Delivering a VIP experience with Scan & Go is a great way to engage customers with the right UX, but the app must scan every item, first time, every time or go back to the till.
+- Delivering a VIP experience with Self-Scanning is a great way to engage customers with the right UX, but the app must scan every item, first time, every time or go back to the till.
 While value added capabilities, such as displaying product information (nutrition scores, alternative sizes or colors etc) via AR-overlays can further differentiate experiences and keep people coming back.

 Scandit gives superpowers to people, workers and businesses with unmatched speed, accuracy and intelligence.
 And if the reaction to the Super Bowl broadcast adverts is an indicator, they are keen to unleash them.